Ahnd6474/GPU/README.md

 # Jakal-Core

-Graph-first heterogeneous compute runtime skeleton for C++20.
+Graph-first heterogeneous compute runtime skeleton for C++20, with a shared C API, a diagnostic CLI, and install/package tooling.

-This repository builds the `jakal_core` library target, publishes headers under `include/jakal`, and includes runnable examples and tests around the runtime skeleton.
+This repository builds the `jakal_core` library target, the `jakal_runtime` shared library, and a set of build-tree tools around hardware discovery, workload planning, execution tuning, and packaged runtime diagnostics.

 Jakal-Core is not a production runtime yet.
-It is a small CMake library with examples and tests that:
+It is a runtime skeleton that:

 - discovers host and accelerator hardware
 - turns that hardware into structural graphs
 - builds placement and execution plans from those graphs
-- runs a compact set of direct kernels to check whether those plans make sense on a real machine
+- runs a compact direct kernel set to check whether those plans make sense on a real machine
+- exposes the same runtime through C++, C, CLI, and small Python helpers

 ## Table of contents